ElManchacho/FilebeatToCloud/README.md

 ![image](https://user-images.githubusercontent.com/74706889/183057279-5c144461-7b74-4121-9946-fce537736f4c.png)

-:warning: For now, you can only use the 1st Menu option, as the other ones are ready for deployment yet
+:warning: For now, you can only use the 1st Menu option, as the other ones are not ready for deployment yet (soon TM)

 ## New Filebeat configuration :